oneananda/100-Days-of-Kubernetes/Day 20-Helm-Managing Kubernetes Applications/day20.md

 - Helm organizes Kubernetes resources into a single unit called a **chart**, which can be easily shared and reused.

 ---

+### Key Concepts

+1. **Helm Chart**:
+   - A collection of files that describe a set of Kubernetes resources.
+   - Includes templates, values, and metadata.

+2. **Helm Release**:
+   - A running instance of a Helm chart deployed in a Kubernetes cluster.

+3. **Repository**:
+   - A place where Helm charts are stored and shared, such as the official Helm Hub.

+4. **Values**:
+   - Configuration settings for the chart, defined in `values.yaml`.

+---